 ANZNZ's a3 BCA reflects the bank's healthy asset quality, solid capital position and good profitability.
-That said, we expect asset quality to weaken as households face pressure from high inflation and the resultant high interest rates, although we expect any potential increase in loan losses to be manageable in the context of the bank's prudent underwriting standards and substantial loan-loss buffers.
+That said, asset quality is weakening as households face pressure from high inflation and interest rates, although we expect the rise in loan losses to be manageable in the context of the bank's prudent underwriting standards and healthy loan-loss buffers.

 ANZNZ's funding and liquidity profiles remain robust.
-Deposit growth and access to the central bank's pandemic-related funding facilities, which have now expired, reduced the bank's wholesale issuance over the past two years, although issuance will normalize as the facility drawdowns begin to mature.
+Deposit growth and access to the central bank's pandemic-related funding facilities, which have now expired, reduced the bank's wholesale issuance over the past two years, although issuance is normalizing as the facility drawdowns mature.

-Rising interest rates have provided uplift to net interest margins (NIM), but an unlikely repeat of provision releases and very low credit costs in 2021-22 combined with intense competition for mortgages are headwinds for profitability.
+Rising interest rates have provided uplift to the banks net interest margin (NIM), but rising credit costs combined with intense competition for mortgages are headwinds for profitability.